ArielMejiaDev/arielmejiadev.github.io/content/blog/13-print-a-div-tag-content-in-javascript.md

 ---
-id: 14
+id: 13
-title: Print a div tag content with Javascript.
+title: Print a div tag content with Javascript
 published: true
 description: Here I will add a script to print just a portion of an html page.
 tags: Javascript, Tailwind
 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/9zg2pc4gixlazm54nvj3.png
 ---

+# Print a div tag content with Javascript

-Here a simple example of an html template created with TailwindCSS:
+Here a simple example of a `HTML` template created with `TailwindCSS` to show an `HTML` Certificate

 ```html
 <!DOCTYPE html>